 We provide training to qualified law enforcement and military personnel, as well as to lawfully armed private citizens, through our two-disc DVD program titled “Handgun Accuracy: from the Ground Up”.
 In our program we teach the 7 Foundations of Handgun Accuracy, and then guide the user through a 15 minute dry-fire training program.
 If followed 4 – 5 times per week for 4 weeks, we guarantee results from our program.

 It’s a dry fire program.
 It’s a $97 dry fire program put together by a chiropractor who sells shady back-pain “cures” for $77 through an identical website.

 I’m all for capitalism.
 I want people to make money.
 What I don’t want is people, shooters, my readers and customers to waste their money.
 Because that’s what Instant Accuracy is.
 A waste of 100 bucks.
 For the 100 bucks you spend on this guy’s program, you could buy Mike Seeklander’s competition training book, Brian Enos’ book, and both of Ben Stoeger’s dry fire books.
 All books writing by guys with actual shooting credentials to their name and proven track records.

-The bottom line: InstantAccuracy.Org is a scam.
+The bottom line: InstantAccuracy.Org is a waste of money.
 The owners of InstantAccuracy.Org are taking what they do best from their Sciatica Institute, and they’re using it to bilk gun owners out of money using a lot of buzzwords and outlandish claims.
-I do agree with them that dry-firing 4-5 times a week will make you a better shooter, but you don’t need to spend 100 bucks on some scam artist’s DVDs to do that.
+I do agree with them that dry-firing 4-5 times a week will make you a better shooter, but you don’t need to spend 100 bucks on some DVDs to do that.
 Mike Seeklander’s Competition Handgun Training Program

 is $23 on Amazon.
 Get that instead, and use the 50 bucks you saved yourself to buy two boxes of 9mm ammo.